ceh-2000/ABM/project1.md

 and the outer "polygons."
 ![Pigg's Peak Image](images/pigg_outer_polygons.png)

-These outer polygons are not closed because we need to intersect them with the adm subdivision's border.
+These outer polygons are not closed because we need to intersect them with the Pigg's Peak's border.
 ```
 my_outer_polys <- st_buffer(outside_lines, 0.0014) %>%
   st_difference(pigg_adm2, .) %>%